Any kind of surgical procedure can be scary. This is my experience having my wisdom teeth removed.

 One Little Complication

 I thought that was the end of things, but a few days after my stitches were removed, the back of my top left gum began to hurt.
 Then, it started to swell with pus.
-I remember watching a movie one night and just playing with that part of my mouth and feeling miserable.
+I remember watching a movie one night and digging around at the sore area.
 Finally, my fingers closed in on something stringy.

 For several months after the surgery, I had deep crevices in my gums from where the cuts had been made.
 I assumed that the side where the one tooth had come up would have healed faster since it didn’t have to be cut as deep, but it healed about the same as the other three sides of my mouth.
 There is still a groove between my gum and my last tooth on the bottom left side of my mouth where food can become trapped if I'm not careful, but otherwise, my mouth is totally back to normal.